eliasrenman/MovieSite/readme.md

 for production mode.
 ``npm run start``

-# A Fredags project
-This is a friday project created at NTIG as part of my technical forth year.
-The plan is to further develop my skills when it comes to writing backend but also interacting with other apis.

 ## Roadmap

 - [X] Read up on possiblility of using swagger with express or something similar